wgryglas/OpenFOAM-fvPatches/synTurbulenceInlet/README.md

         type fixed;   //optional, fixed by default.
-Fixed means that all turbulence parameters are the same across BC and time. turbIntensity 0.065; //required, turbulent intensity - variable used for Urms calculations from refrenceField turbScale 0.02; //required, used for other turb. prop. computation }
+Fixed means that all turbulence parameters are the same across BC and time. turbIntensity 0.065; //required, turbulent intensity - variable used for Urms calculations from refrenceField turbScale 0.02; //required, used for other turb. prop. computation

+        timeScale 3e-3; // optional, if not specified will be calculated using k and epsilon: k / (eps + SMALL) }

     //value $internalField; // optional, will be used for computing fluctations when solver will continue calculations from given time step.